open-education-api/specification/CONTRIBUTING.md

 # Contributing Guidelines

+## General

+The following general rules apply on this project:

+* All contributions including documentation, filenames and discussions should be written in English language.

 ## Issue tracker

 Our [issue tracker](https://github.com/open-education-api/specification/issues) can be used to discuss problems or additions to the current or next version of the Open Education API specification.